saskiaharrison3/Pipeline-Project/README.md

            Filter: AF >0.01 gnomAD excluded

 Step sixteen: Upload normalised_filtered_VCF to Mutation Distiller
-Output: Variants_MutationDistiller
-A list of 3 variants none of which appear to be disease-causing
+Output: A list of 3 variants none of which appear to be disease-causing

-These 3 variants are extracted from Variant_VEP list
+Step seventeen: These 3 variants are extracted from Variant_VEP list to produce a final excel file

+Step eighteen: MultiQC v1.11 on raw data for FastQC on Exome_reads & Exome_reads_Trimmomatic & Exome_reads_filterbyquality
+Output: MultiQC webpage & stats